De Quervain tenosynovitis

 Complications

-When de Quervain tenosynovitis goes untreated, it can become difficult to use the hand and wrist properly.
-The wrist may lose some range of motion.
+If de Quervain tenosynovitis isn't treated, it can become hard to use your hand and wrist as you'd like.
+You may lose some range of motion in your wrist.

 Diagnosis